MicrosoftDocs/architecture-center/docs/patterns/deployment-stamp-content.md

 ## Workload design

-An architect should evaluate how the Deployment Stamps pattern can be used in their workloads's design to addresses the goals and principles covered in the [Azure Well-Architected Framework pillars](/azure/well-architected/pillars).
+An architect should evaluate how the Deployment Stamps pattern can be used in their workloads's design to address the goals and principles covered in the [Azure Well-Architected Framework pillars](/azure/well-architected/pillars).
 For example:

 | Pillar | How this pattern supports pillar goals |
 | :----- | :------------------------------------- |
 | [Operational Excellence](/azure/well-architected/operational-excellence/checklist) helps deliver **workload quality** through **standardized processes** and team cohesion. | This pattern supports immutable infrastructure goals, advanced deployment models, and can facilitate safe deployment practices.<br/><br/> - [OE:05 Infrastructure as code](/azure/well-architected/operational-excellence/infrastructure-as-code-design)<br/> - [OE:11 Safe deployment practices](/azure/well-architected/operational-excellence/safe-deployments) |
 | [Performance Efficiency](/azure/well-architected/performance-efficiency/checklist) helps your workload **efficiently meet demands** through optimizations in scaling, data, code. | This pattern often aligns to the defined scale units in your workload: as additional capacity is needed beyond what a single scale unit provides, an additional deployment stamp is deployed for scaling out.<br/><br/> - [PE:05 Scaling and partitioning](/azure/well-architected/performance-efficiency/scale-partition) |

-As with any design decision, consider any tradeoffs against the goals of the other pillars that might introduced with this pattern.
+As with any design decision, consider any tradeoffs against the goals of the other pillars that might be introduced with this pattern.

 ## Supporting technologies